 Approval of language programs for study of languages of SE Asia will be considered on an individual basis during the application review process.

-You will also need to ask two* professors or other professional contacts to write letters of recommendation on your behalf.
-We recommend that you contact your recommenders in advance of sending the automated request from the online application form. *Refresher Grant applicants will only need one reference.
+You will also need to ask two professors or other professional contacts to write letters of recommendation on your behalf.
+We recommend that you contact your recommenders in advance of sending the automated request from the online application form.

 It is your responsibility to make sure that you order transcripts from all previous institutions that have granted you a degree to be sent to us.
 Please place your order with your schools as early as possible to ensure that transcripts arrive before the December 30 deadline.
+Official electronic transcripts are preferred, but official paper transcripts will be accepted.

 Applicants may list only one language program on their application.